Correct-Syntax/bible_side/README.md

 - Bug: Closing and reopening the literal version bottom sheet causes the reader's version to scroll back to the start.
 - Bug: Scrolling between the two versions is synced too well.
 Since the Literal version is lengthier, verses can be in different locations or even off screen.
-- Missing feature: Currently only loads the book of Acts.
 - Missing feature: Most buttons don't do anything.